Importing item types

 Anatomy of an Item Type Import File

 Above is the template for a Custom Item Type import file.
-Because Stock Item Types have no predefined quantity to be produced the way Custom Item Types do, the import file will look exactly the same, minus the Quantity column.
+Because Stock Item Types have no predefined quantity to be produced the way Custom Item Types do, the import file will look exactly the same, minus the Product Segment and Quantity column.
 Below is an overview of each column.

 The first row of the file should include the headers shown for defining the Items.
 The second row should include the information to go along with each header item.
 Each corresponding value should be directly under it's header.